rusuly/MySqlCdc/README.md

 NuGet feed: [MySqlCdc](https://www.nuget.org/packages/MySqlCdc)

 ## Warnings
-Be carefull when working with binary log event streaming.
+Be careful when working with binary log event streaming.
 - Binlog stream includes changes made to all databases on the master server including sql queries with sensitive information and you may leak data from the databases.
 Consider deploying your database to an isolated instance.
 - Binlog is an append-only file.
 It includes changes for databases/tables that you deleted and then recreated.
 Make sure you don't replay the phantom events in your application.